casper-network/rad-docs/grants/23-H1-01-uncloak/milestones.md

 ## Milestones

+* M1 @ 3 months
+	* Q1 2023
-* M1 @ 3 months, i.e. Q1 2023.
-Payment of 12.5k USDC on grant signature date.
+	* Payment of 12.5k USDC on grant signature date.

+* M2 @ 6 months
+	* Q2 2023
-* M2 @ 6 months, i.e. Q2 2023.
-Payment of 12.5k USDC on satisfactory completion of M1.
+	* Payment of 12.5k USDC on satisfactory completion of M1.

 2.2.
 A follow up grant in H2 2023 may be issued if all milestones reached.